lf-/blog/content/posts/building-the-meowzor/index.md

 hardware, so I removed the pieces surrounding the problematic time at boot such as resizing the root partition.
 This changed nothing and eventually I noticed it seemed to be based on *time* that the system was up.
 I got out a stop watch and it was a round number.
-Immediately I put two and two together and realized that Linux must not be correctly configured to pet the watchdog.
+After thinking about it for a minute or two I put two and two together and realized that Linux must not be correctly configured to pet the watchdog, whereas U-Boot might have been?

-A quick comparison of the device trees used by the GSRD with the quite old ones used by the upstream DE1-SoC port in U-Boot yielded some slightly different watchdog configurations, so I just had a go and made them the same, added the patch to my U-Boot Nix build, and rebuilt the image:
+A quick comparison of the device trees used by the GSRD with the quite old ones used by the upstream DE1-SoC port in U-Boot yielded some slightly different watchdog configurations, namely, having the `watchdog0` node marked as `status = "disabled"` (which means that it is ignored as if it is not present at all!).
+This seemed suspicious.
+I removed that override in a patch, added the patch to my U-Boot Nix build, and rebuilt the image:

 ```patch
 ---